EbinPhilip/eatnow/README.md

 ### 7) Order management: Order APIs (Restaurant)
 1) Use the restaurant token from the previous stage to view and manage orders.
-2) After payment, an order is set to NEW status.
+2) After payment is complete, the status of an order is set to NEW.
 This order should then be ACCEPTED by the restaurant and finally marked COMPLETED.
-3) An order with NEW/ACCEPTED status can also be cancelled by the restaurant.
+3) An order with NEW/ACCEPTED status can be cancelled by the restaurant.